-Fougasse, or Provençal Bread is a wonderful bread for sharing.
+Fougasse, or Provencal Bread, is a wonderful bread for sharing.
 Or, if you're like me, you don't share it, you eat half in one sitting.
-OK, so I only did that once during a rather stress-filled day in my other line of work…but I just couldn’t resist.
 Most of the time, this bread is happily passed around the table for everyone to tear off a chunk with their meal.

 - 1 teaspoon sea salt

 - 1 tablespoon virgin olive oil

 - 1 teaspoon garlic powder